dontstain/news-analyzer/README.md

 Using BEM-methodology file structure
 Using webpack technologies with plugins such as file-loader, babel-polyfill, cssnano etc.

-npm run dev - creation of development version npm run build - creation of user version npm run deploy - deployment of project to gh-pages
+npm run dev - creation of development version; npm run build - creation of user version; npm run deploy - deployment of project to gh-pages